 “We found that The Learning Lab’s lesson materials are good — they are relevant, have a clear structure and highlight key areas of focus — more importantly, our son found the worksheets especially useful when he was completing his revision.

 Also, his teachers were very dedicated and hardworking.
-Throughout the preparation period, they helped him to work on areas of weakness and taught him effective exam techniques that really helped him to better understand the topics that were tested.” — Mediacorp Artiste Zoe Tay And Philip Chionh, Parents Of PSLE High Scorer In 2017
+Throughout the preparation period, they helped him to work on areas of weakness and taught him effective exam techniques that really helped him to better understand the topics that were tested.” — Mediacorp Artiste Zoe Tay and husband, Parents of PSLE High Scorer in 2017

 Section 8 — Your Child's PSLE Road Map With TLL

 Through our years of experience in helping students find success at the PSLE, we've found that the best way to prepare your child for this major examination is to give him or her ample opportunities to: